Patou111111/hello-world/README.md

 # hello-world
-First Hello Ever;
+First Hello Ever!
-//know some basis, want to learn new languages and maybe help change the world!
-//

-And like that?
+Know some basis and would like to learn more!

+There u go my lo